The Best Travel Apps to Download

 The app also allows you to use your camera to instantly translate signs, menus, etc.

 When’s the best time to book a flight?
 Is there a secret to getting the best price?

-I was skeptical at first, but Hopper did seem to work in finding the best prices and the best times to book a flight.
+I was skeptical about this app at first.
+But Hopper did seem to work in finding the best prices and the best times to book a flight.
 You enter in the trip and the dates (or approximates) you are thinking of going and it tells you whether you should wait until prices drop or buy now while they are at their cheapest.
 You can also get alerts when a flight price drops.
 The app searching through airlines a bit like Skyscanner does.

 It also hunts for hotel prices which I’m only starting to use, so let’s see if I can get some deals for my next trip!

 Some currencies are easy to convert from one to the other in your head.
 I’m used to converting prices from GBP to euro and dollar, but how much is 30,000 Vietnamese dong worth?
 1,000 Czech Koruna?
-The XE currency app looks as conversion rates in real time and allows you to see the rates between several currencies at once, useful for knowing what you are buying is really costing you and to track whether it’s a good time to buy your holiday spending money.
+The XE currency app looks as conversion rates in real time and allows you to see the rates between several currencies at once.
+It is useful for knowing what you are buying is really costing you and to track whether it’s a good time to buy your holiday spending money.
 I always recommend travelling with some type of currency converter on your phone.

 The LuckyTrip app is perfect for the spontaneous traveller.
 You put in your budget per person and it shows you a destination with flights, a hotel, and an activity within that price for the dates you choose or search for the cheapest dates.
 It searches the like of Skyscanner, Booking.com and more to find your trip.
 You can even customise the type of trip (adventure, romantic, beach, etc.) or choose the Everything option.